 A person proposing to construct a leadership project may apply to the Governor for certification that the leadership project is eligible for streamlining provided by this chapter.
 The person shall supply evidence and materials that the Governor deems necessary to make a decision on the application.
 Any evidence or materials shall be made available to the public at least 15 days before the Governor certifies a project pursuant to this chapter.

-The Governor may certify a leadership project for streamlining pursuant to this chapter if all the following conditions are met:
+The Governor may certify a leadership project XE "leadership project" for streamlining pursuant to before a lead agency certifies a final environmental impact report for a project under this chapter if all the following conditions are met: